+Intended use(s): Pigment dispersant used for the deflocculation of pigments in industrial coatings.

-Intended use(s) (generic): Feedstock for oleochemical industry Known and reasonably foreseen use(s): Lubricant and lubricant additive, Intermediate.
+Known and reasonably foreseen use(s): Paint additive and coating additive.

-Summary: The chemical substance is not likely to present an unreasonable risk based on low human health hazard and low environmental toxicity.
-Although EPA estimated that the new chemical substance would be persistent, this did not indicate a likelihood that the chemical substance would present an unreasonable risk, given that the chemical substance has low potential for bioaccumulation, low human health hazard, and low environmental hazard.
+Summary: The chemical substances are not likely to present an unreasonable risk based on low human health hazard and low environmental hazard.
+Although EPA estimated that the new chemical substances would be very persistent, this did not indicate a likelihood that the chemical substances would present an unreasonable risk, given that the chemical substances have low potential for bioaccumulation, low human health hazard, and low environmental hazard.

 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated a number of physical-chemical and fate properties of this new chemical substance using physical-chemical properties and data for analogous chemicals.
-Overall, these estimates were indicative of low potential for this chemical to volatize into the air, a low potential for this chemical migrate into ground water, and that the substance would be effectively removed should it be released into wastewater.
+EPA estimated a number of physical-chemical and fate properties of these new chemical substances using data for analogous chemicals.
+Overall, these estimates were indicative of low potential for these chemical substances to volatilize into the air and a low potential for these chemicals to migrate into ground water.
+Removal of the substances in wastewater treatment is likely.

 Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated the half-lives for this chemical substance in environmental media (i.e., air, water and soil) using data on analogous chemicals.
-The chemical substance is persistent based on physical/chemical properties and data on analogous chemicals.
+EPA estimated biodegradation half-lives of these new chemical substances using data for analogous chemicals.
+These estimates indicate that the chemical substances are very persistent.